 About the Exam

 The Canadian Midwifery Regulators Council is responsible for setting and upholding the Canadian midwifery model of care and standards of practice.
-One of our main tasks is to administer the national Canadian Midwifery Registration Examination.
+CMRC administers the national Canadian Midwifery Registration Examination twice a year.
 We make sure registered midwives are competent and safe practitioners who provide a consistent standard of high quality care across Canada.